Grangerxpotter/oa-early-detection/README.md

 OsteoTrack is a *research and prototype project.*

 It is not currently a clinically validated diagnostic device and should not be used to diagnose, treat, or rule out Osteoarthritis.
 Any clinical application would require appropriate validation, regulatory compliance, and evaluation by qualified healthcare professionals.

-## OsteoSense
-Sense.
-Process.
-Learn.
-Assess.

-One Patch.
-Multiple Signals.
-One AI-Based Risk Profile.

-### One thing I'd recommend for your actual GitHub

-Don't make the README *too text-heavy*.
-Your **first screen** should immediately show:

-**OsteoTrack → Problem → Solution → Architecture → Demo → Hardware → AI → Results**

-And put your **system architecture image, knee-patch image, and mobile-app mockup right near the top**.
-That will make the repository look substantially more professional to SIH judges.

-Also, since you're still developing the prototype, this README deliberately says **“risk assessment/screening” rather than claiming that OsteoTrack can already diagnose OA or “cure” it**.
-That's a much safer and more credible position for judges.